openfl/OpenFLDevelopersGuide/display-programming/loading-display-content-dynamically.md

 # Loading display content dynamically {#loading-display-content-dynamically}

-You can load any of the following external display assets into an ActionScript 3.0 application:
+You can load any of the following external display assets into an Haxe application:

-*   A SWF file authored in ActionScript 3.0—This file can be a Sprite, MovieClip, or any class that extends Sprite.
-In AIR applications on iOS, only SWF files that do not contain ActionScript bytecode can be loaded.
-This means that SWF files containing embedded data, such as images and sound can be loaded, but not SWF files containing executable code.
+*   A project authored in Haxe—This file can be a Sprite, MovieClip, or any class that extends Sprite.
+In AIR applications on iOS, only projects that do not contain Haxe bytecode can be loaded.
+This means that projects containing embedded data, such as images and sound can be loaded, but not projects containing executable code.
 *   An image file—This includes JPG, PNG, and GIF files.
-*   An AVM1 SWF file—This is a SWF file written in ActionScript 1.0 or 2.0\. (not supported in mobile AIR applications)
+*   An AVM1 project—This is a project written in Haxe 1.0 or 2.0\. (not supported in mobile AIR applications)

 You load these assets by using the Loader class.

 **Loading display objects**

-Loader objects are used to load SWF files and graphics files into an application.
+Loader objects are used to load projects and graphics files into an application.
 The Loader class is a subclass of the DisplayObjectContainer class.
 A Loader object can contain only one child display object in its display list—the display object representing the SWF or graphic file that it loads.
 When you add a Loader object to the display list, as in the following code, you also add the loaded child display object to the display list once it loads:

 var pictLdr:Loader = new Loader(); var pictURL:String = &quot;banana.jpg&quot;